mac-comp240/hw0_hello-world/README.md

 # Keep versions and Turn in assignments by saving changes to github

 **IMPORTANT:** You should periodically do what we are going to describe here as you work on your homework.
-When you are at a point where code is working, it is always a good idea to *commit* and *push* it up to github, because:
+When you are at a point where code is working, it is always a good idea to *stage*, *commit*, and *push* it up to github, because:

 - You will then have a version that you can always get back to when something goes wrong as you continue editing.